civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(1)** Unless the regulations provide otherwise, every employee of a person that is authorized under this Act to possess, sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their employment duties and functions and in a manner that is consistent with the conditions that apply to their employer's authorization.

-  **(2)** Unless the regulations provide otherwise, every individual who is acting as the agent or mandatary of a person that is authorized under this Act to possess, sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their principal's or mandator's authorization.
+  **(2)** Unless the regulations provide otherwise, every person who is acting as the agent or mandatary of a person that is authorized under this Act to possess, sell, distribute or produce cannabis may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so as part of their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their principal's or mandator's authorization.

+  **(3)** Unless the regulations provide otherwise, every person who is acting under a contract with a person that is authorized under this Act to possess, sell, distribute or produce cannabis — other than an employee or an agent or mandatary of the authorized person — may do anything that is prohibited by any provision of Division 1 of Part 1 if they do so in the performance of their contract and in a manner that is consistent with the conditions that apply to the authorized person's authorization.

 ### Section 72

-  **(1)** Every employee of a person that is authorized under a provincial Act to sell cannabis may do anything that is prohibited by any of sections `8` to `10` if they do so as part of their employment duties and functions and in a manner that is consistent with the conditions that apply to their employer's authorization.
+  **(1)** Every employee of a person that is authorized under a provincial Act to sell cannabis may do anything that is prohibited by section 8, 9 or 10 if they do so as part of their employment duties and functions and in a manner that is consistent with the conditions that apply to their employer's authorization.

-  **(2)** Every individual who is acting as the agent or mandatary of a person that is authorized under a provincial Act to sell cannabis may do anything that is prohibited by any of sections `8` to `10` if they do so as part of their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their principal's or mandator's authorization.
+  **(2)** Every person who is acting as the agent or mandatary of a person that is authorized under a provincial Act to sell cannabis may do anything that is prohibited by section 8, 9 or 10 if they do so as part of their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their principal's or mandator's authorization.

+  **(3)** Every person who is acting under a contract with a person that is authorized under a provincial Act to sell cannabis — other than an employee or an agent or mandatary of the authorized person — may do anything that is prohibited by section 8, 9 or 10 if they do so in the performance of their contract and in a manner that is consistent with the conditions that apply to the authorized person's authorization.

 ## Ministerial Orders